Hello. My name is erin christine bell.

 I have worked in many countries and cultures.
 My earliest training was a decade in natural horsemanship.
 I worked as an artist in performance for over a decade.
 I have navigated intense mental health woes and healing with family.
 I studied at ISLO’s Education in Dance and Somatics in Finland.
 I’m certified in somatic sexuality work.
 I’ve worked with many styles of practice.

-Along with my embodied work I regularly read science studies dealing with neuroscience, behavior and cognition, as well as books and lectures written by scientists.
+Along with my embodied and creative work, I regularly read science studies dealing with neuroscience, behavior and cognition.
 I am on a path towards a neuroscience degree.

 I currently live in Confederated Salish and Kootenai Tribes’ land (near Flathead lake in MT, USA).

 My strongest, earliest influence comes from working with horses.
 I was able to ride, free of any bridle, rope or restraint; the communication between my horse and I was such that he would gallop, stop, or do fancy ‘footwork’ on request, all through the subtlest of communication.
 I developed a particular and keen awareness of non-verbal communication.
 Most importantly, as opposed to ‘breaking,’ forcing one creature’s desire upon another, I learned to find calmness before delving into further conversation.

 Along with learning from horses in this way, I also taught youth and adults to work with horses.
 Teaching in this experiential learning setting fostered my ability to teach others how to listen and communicate in nonverbal ways.